xiaoyu2er/alchemy/alchemy-web/src/content/docs/providers/cloudflare/account-api-token.md

 ## R2 Bucket with Pre-Signed URLs

 Create an API token for R2 bucket access and use it to generate pre-signed URLs.
-This is the recommended way to provide temporary access to R2 objects.

 ```ts
 import { AccountApiToken, R2Bucket } from "alchemy/cloudflare";